 - How do I apply and what are the steps I need to take?Interested customers are encouraged to visit PG&E’s SGIP website to view and download copies of the current program handbook, application process overview, and program application forms.
 Please review these materials carefully for both customer eligibility and technology eligibility requirements to ensure a successful application.

-- Is there an application fee for this program?Application fees will only be required for uncertified new technologies that are in the process of being certified by a nationally recognized testing laboratory.
-For these systems that require an application fee, it will be 1% of the requested incentive amount and must be paid before a reservation is issued.
+- Is there an application fee for this program?Yes, the application fee is 1% of the requested incentive amount and must be paid before a reservation is issued.

 - If I interconnected my system before receiving a reservation, will I qualify for incentives?Projects are eligible for incentives if the Host Customer or System Owner has not yet received authorization from the serving Electric Utility to operate the Project in parallel with the grid or if the system was authorized for interconnection within the 12-months prior to the submittal of the reservation application.